English | Español

-- Don’t insist on immediate resolution or agreement, unless it is an emergency,.
-Allow the other person some time to save face and think things over unless doing so will directly affect someone’s safety.
+- Don’t insist on immediate resolution or agreement, unless it is an emergency.
+Allow the other person some time to save face and think things over unless doing so will negatively affect someone’s safety.

-- Have a plan about what you will do if the other person doesn’t change his or her behavior, including restricting access or, in serious situations, even disengaging from the relationship.
+- Have a plan about what you will do if the other person doesn’t change their behavior, including restricting access, or in serious situations, even ending the relationship.

 - If you wish you had done something differently, apologize sincerely for this piece of what you said or did, even if the other person said or did something much worse.
 However, don’t retract your boundaries about what needs to change.

-- Congratulate yourself on having the courage to speak up.
-Remember our Kidpower saying that you do not have to be perfect to be GREAT!
+- Congratulate yourself on having the courage to speak up and take action to protect your child.
+Remember our Kidpower saying that, “you do not have to be perfect to be GREAT!”

 - Grandparenting: Supporting Strong Family Relationships – 7 Ground Rules From Kidpower